-The contractor you hire for your decking project has almost as much to do with the project’s success as the materials they use.
+The contractor you hire for your decking installation project has almost as much to do with the project’s success as the materials they use.
 That’s because rookie decking contractors can build unstable decks, damage your home’s exterior, or fail to complete the job.
-If you’re planning on building a deck in the near future, this list of questions can ensure you’re hiring a quality contractor the excels at craftsmanship.
+If you’re planning to hire someone to build a deck, this list of questions can help you understand how to choose a contractor and ensure you’re working with a quality one that excels at craftsmanship.

 Watch Our Craftsmen Install a New Twin Cities Deck:

 3. What Materials Do You Recommend & Why?